* The 5 Boroughs of New York City: Manhattan, The Bronx, Queens, Brooklyn and Staten Island.

 For longevity, short-term impact, and long-term influence, Pete Seeger has to be in the Top 10.

-If you took everything that rock and roll had been in its 1st 20 years of existence, you got Bruce Springsteen.
+If you took everything that rock and roll had been in its 1st 20 years of existence, and put it together, you got Bruce Springsteen.
 Once he realized that he didn't have to be the new Bob Dylan, throwing weird objects and multi-syllabic adjectives for them into every line, he was free.

 And, with his work for the No Nukes Movement, Amnesty International, and Farm Aid (hey, there are still lots of farms in New Jersey, especially once you get west of Interstate 287 and south of the Raritan River), he's shown that, while he has spreads in Rumson and Colts Neck, he's still one of the guys.